CNugteren/CLTune/README.md

     cltune::Tuner my_tuner(0, 1); // Tuner on device 1 of OpenCL platform 0

+For the CUDA back-end use 0 as the platform ID.
 Now that we have a tuner, we can add a tuning kernel.
 This is done by providing a list of paths to kernel files (first argument), the name of the kernel (second argument), a list of global thread dimensions (third argument), and a list of local thread or workgroup dimensions (fourth argument).
-Here is an example:
+Note that the thread configuration can be dynamic as well, see the included samples.
+Here is an example of a more basic usage using a static configuration:

     size_t id = my_tuner.AddKernel({"path/to/kernel.opencl"}, "my_kernel", {1024,512}, {16,8});

 Notice that the AddKernel function returns an integer: it is the ID of the added kernel.
 We'll need this ID when we want to add tuning parameters to this kernel.
-Let's say that our kernel has two pre-processor parameters named `PARAM_1` and `PARAM_2`:
+Let's say that our kernel has two pre-processor parameters named `PARAM_1` with allowed values 16 and 24 and `PARAM_2` with allowed values 0 through 4:

     my_tuner.AddParameter(id, "PARAM_1", {16, 24});
     my_tuner.AddParameter(id, "PARAM_2", {0, 1, 2, 3, 4});

 Now that we've added a kernel and its parameters, we can add another one if we wish.
-When we're done, there are a couple of things left to be done.
-Let's start with adding an reference kernel.
-This reference kernel can provide the tuner with the ground-truth and is optional - only when it is provided will the tuner perform verification checks to ensure correctness.
+When we're satisfied with the kernels and their parameters, there are a couple of things left to be done.
+Let's start by adding a reference kernel.
+This reference kernel can provide the tuner with the ground-truth and is optional - the tuner will only perform verification checks to ensure correctness when it is provided.

     my_tuner.SetReference({"path/to/reference.opencl"}, "my_reference", {8192}, {128});

 The tuner also needs to know which arguments the kernels take.
 Scalar arguments can be provided as-is and are passed-by-value, whereas arrays have to be provided as C++ `std::vector`s.
-That's right, we won't have to create device buffers, CLTune will handle that for us!
+That's right, you don't have to create device buffers yourself, CLTune will handle that!
 Here is an example:

     int my_variable = 900;
     std::vector<float> input_vector(8192);